aMarCruz/easyrouter/README.md

 newRoute.enter(params)       router.rescue(hash)
 ```

-All this work is done after the hash is set in the browser addressbar, so returning `false` from the `exit` method does not reset this, but in the case of `query` the router will emit `navigate(prevRoute.hash)` to restore the previous route.
+All this work is done after the hash is set in the browser address-bar, so returning `false` from the `exit` method does not reset this, but in the case of `query` the router will emit `navigate(prevRoute.hash)` to restore the previous route.

 Also, the `query` and `exit` methods are called with the old route as context (`this`), and the `enter` method with the new one.

-These routes have two additional properties: `hash`, a string with the normalized value of the matched hash, and `params`, an object that contains the parameters extracted from the hash, with string values.
+These routes have two additional properties: `hash`, a string with the normalized value of the matched hash, and `params`, an object that contains the parameter values parsed from the hash as strings.

 This is an example showing an async modal dialog if a leaving form has changes: